Homework, classes, jobs and internships – these things will take up most of your energy during the semester.

 Isn’t this on everyone’s to-do list?
 But fitter students do study better, feel better and work harder.
-It can be very easy to let your fitness slide a little during Winter, but you don’t necessarily have to go running in the cold every day (unless you want to).
+It can be very easy to let your fitness slide a little during the school term, but you don’t necessarily have to go running every day to make up for it (unless you want to).
 Find an indoor or group activity that will keep you active during the holidays.
-Check out our guide to staying fit in winter for ideas.

 7. Practice your English

 However good your English, the holidays are the perfect time to make it even better.
 Decide if you want to improve your vocabulary, your conversation skills or your reading and set a goal for yourself.
 Check out our Top 5 Ways to Improve Your English Online to get started.